Untangling Your Homebrew Dependencies

 gawk

-but here’s some bad news… brew leaves
+## truncated ##but here’s some bad news… brew leaves is broken!

 $ brew leaves | grep perl

-but, if you remember from above:
+perlbut, if you remember from above:

 $ brew uses perl --installed